PSU-MCECS-SAFE/SAFE/readme.md

 Significantly, SAFE exudes a user-centric approach by relieving students from the obligation to log in or create an account, thereby guaranteeing the utmost protection of their privacy as no identifying information is stored.

 ## Configuration
+   - This branch setup is only for developing purposes, there are slightly difference setups between `main`(deploy to SAFE domain) and this branch.
    - To connect to the database and test the backend code, you will need to establish a [VPN connection to PSU network](https://cat.pdx.edu/services/network/vpn-services/).

 ## Compile Instruction